qilingframework/rtfd.io/docs/ida.md

 mklink C:\absolute\path\to\IDA\plugins\qilingida.py D:\absolute\path\to\qiling\extensions\idaplugin\qilingida.py
 ```

-The advantage of symbol link is that you can always update the plugin by `git pull`.
-If you would not like a symbol link, you can also copy `qilingida.py` to your IDA plugin folder.
+The advantage of symbol link is user can always get the updated the plugin by just `git pull`.
+Copy `qilingida.py` to IDA Pro plugin folder will work too.

 ---

-### Use as a script file
+#### Use as a script file

 - Start IDA, Click `File/Script file...`, choose the `qilingida.py` and the plugin will be loaed.